Updated on June 2024

-The masses feel comfortable doing something simply because they are able to draw comfort from the fact that there are many others like themselves doing the same thing.
-The way to profit from this phenomenon is to do something that is contrary to our upbringing and most of our cultures and that is to resist the herd mentality and try to be a leader.
-In any crowd, or group behaviour situation, the ones that lead are the ones that draw all the benefits, while the ones that follow blindly are the ones that take all the risks.
+The masses feel comfortable doing something simply because they can draw comfort from the fact that there are many others like themselves doing the same thing.
+The way to profit from this phenomenon is to do something that is contrary to our upbringing and most of our cultures, and that is to resist the herd mentality and try to be a leader.
+In any crowd or group behaviour situation, the ones that lead are the ones that draw all the benefits, while the ones that follow blindly are the ones that take all the risks.
 This is very clearly illustrated in the stock market.

-The leaders who had a vision knew immediately that this was something that would revolutionize the way information was transmitted and the way the consumer would finally move from the passenger seat to the driver’s seat.
+The leaders with a vision knew immediately that this would revolutionize the way information was transmitted, and the consumer would finally move from the passenger seat to the driver’s seat.
 They took positions in these stocks as early as 1994 to early 1995, with the majority taking stakes in 1996; the masses only began to awaken to this phenomenon in mid to late 1998.
-Towards the of 1998 and early 1999 everyone suddenly became an expert on internet stocks.
+Towards 1998 and early 1999, everyone suddenly became an expert on internet stocks.
 The masses were jumping in head first as the sky seemed to be the limit.

-The leaders were alarmed at this behaviour, as they should have been since this frenzy was not sustainable.
-Knowing that the end was near, they started to sell by the end of 1999 and move their assets into cash and bonds, while the feeding frenzy continued.
-In March 2000, we started to correct by the end of the year the main up trend line was violated, and the market was ready to crash.
-By 2002, the market had lost more than 70% of its value and many of the masses that had momentarily tasted wealth were reduced to a state of a poverty that they could not have envisioned a few months back.
+The leaders were alarmed at this behaviour, as they should have been, since this frenzy was unsustainable.
+Knowing that the end was near, they started to sell by the end of 1999 and move their assets into cash and bonds while the feeding frenzy continued.
+In March 2000, we began to correct.
+By the end of the year, the main up-trend line was violated, and the market was ready to crash.
+By 2002, the market had lost more than 70% of its value and many of the masses that had momentarily tasted wealth were reduced to a state of poverty that they could not have envisioned a few months back.

 Key Rules to Keep in Mind